 You follow all the laundry rules.
 You sort your laundry.
 You use the right water temperatures.
 You clean your washer regularly.
 But your laundry still looks dingy and has stains that won't come out.
+Why?

-Even if you follow all "the rules" on how to do laundry correctly, it is possible to still have less than desirable results.
+Even if you follow all of "the rules" on how to do laundry correctly, it is possible to still have less than desirable results.
 Could the problem be your laundry detergent?

 Not All Laundry Detergents Are Created Equal

-The detergent's cleaning ability is based on the ingredients in the formula, the quality of your water supply and your laundry skills.
-If you choose a laundry detergent that does not contain stain removing enzymes and effective surfactants to lift soil from clothing and suspend them in water to be washed away, the cleaning results will not be satisfactory.
+The detergent's cleaning ability is based on the ingredients in the formula, the quality of your water supply, and your laundry skills.
+If you choose a laundry detergent that does not contain sufficient stain removing enzymes and effective surfactants to lift soil from clothing and suspend them in water to be washed away, the cleaning results will not be satisfactory.

+If you choose to use a less expensive detergent that does not clean as well as you'd like, there are ways you can boost the cleaning power.
 Some detergent boosters are formulated to condition hard water and optimize a detergent's cleaning ability.
-And even natural products like distilled white vinegar and baking soda can improve the cleaning results of detergent.
-Any type of booster must be used along with the regular amount of detergent used for each wash load.
+Natural products like distilled white vinegar and baking soda can improve the cleaning results of detergent.
+Boosters should be used along with the regular amount of detergent recommended for each wash load.

 Laundry Detergent Boosters

 - Borax: A naturally occurring mineral, borax removes stains by converting some water molecules to hydrogen peroxide, a bleaching product.
-When detergent is added to hard water, some of the detergent compounds attach to the calcium and magnesium granules, settle to the bottom of the washer without cleaning your clothes and are flushed away in the rinse.
-By adding borax, the water is ions are neutralized and detergent has more cleaning power.
+When detergent is added to hard water, some of the detergent compounds attach to the calcium and magnesium granules, settle to the bottom of the washer without cleaning your clothes, and are flushed away in the rinse.
+By adding borax, the water ions are neutralized and detergent has more cleaning power.